grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 So, can *Curseborne* be stylish and desirable and *new*?

 It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion: can anyone my age create something stylish and desirable and new?
 Because this isn't just a review of *Curseborne*, it's a personal retrospective.
 Was the *World of Darkness* cool?
-Was I cool?
 Have I been captured by nostalgia?
-Am I capable of enjoying any other urban fantasy?
+Can *Curseborne* escape the shadow of the *World of Darkness*?

 ## The Five Pillars of Urban Horror RPGs

 As I strum the cover of my print-on-demand copy of *Curseborne*, I wonder where to begin.
 The book is about 400 pages with an attractive cover and full-colour within.
 It's relatively short for an Onyx core book (their notoriously lengthy 20th anniversary edition of *Mage: The Ascension* taps out at about 700 pages) but it's dense, including five splats, about thirty sub-splats and at least 3 magic systems.
 But, as I think on that, it occurs to me that I don't particular care about the rules.
 When it comes to urban fantasy bad rules can be worked around, but it's setting that draws me in.

 So, I've thought long and hard about it and arrived at five pillars that I believe made the *World of Darkness* (that is, the setting itself) great.
 They are as follows:

 1. The protagonists are monsters
 2. The world is darker